robthompson16/support-for-early-career-teachers/content/ucl.md

 This is an opportunity for you and your mentor to reflect on the skills you’ve developed across the first two years of your teaching career.

-you’ll also be able to explore how your professional role may evolve.
+You’ll also be able to explore how your professional role may evolve.